sparkfabrik/company-playbook/content/recipes/configure-local-environment.md

 make ENV=loc
 ```

-If you, control/performance freak, want to keep an eye on build timing, just use time: @time make ENV=loc@,
+If you, control/performance freak, want to keep an eye on build timing, just use time: `time make ENV=loc`,
-You can get some information about this system typing @make help@
+You can get some information about this system typing `make help`

 ## How to connect to services provided by containers